ProfessorKazarinoff/ansible-django/README.md

 ## Create Droplet, link to domain name

-Create a Digital Ocean droplet.
+Create a Digital Ocean droplet with Ubuntu 20.04.
 Link domain name to droplet IP address.
 The DNS changeover takes the longest, so do this first thing.

 ## Create virtual environment, install requirements.txt